Celebrating the Life and Legacy of Gloria Winston: Rochester, NY community icon Gloria Winston, 79, passes away

 Gloria was instrumental in founding ‘about… time Magazine’ In 1970.
 The publication was assumed by James and Carolyn Blount in 1971.
 Under the leadership of the Blount’s, the news magazine flourished and became a staple in the community, chronicling Rochester’s African American experience, Black achievement and social progress until their passing—James died in 2023 and Carolyn passed earlier this year.

 Gloria also took her activism to the national stage, working for civil rights leaders Jesse Jackson during his presidential run and former Washington D.C.
-Mayor Marion Barry, where she organized campaigns in nine states.
+Mayor Marion Barry, where she helped organize campaigns in nine states.

 Beyond her activism, Gloria was a cherished storyteller, weaving narratives of the past to inspire the future.
 She was known for her hard-hitting, no holds barred column “Straight, No Chaser”, in which she would tackle community issues and offered her critique and criticism of anyone she deemed deserving.